MyOwnClone/TuneAsSharp/README.md

 TuneAsSharp!!!
 (WIP)
 ==

 Tune values in your (already) running apps by editing your sources!
-See `Example.cs`
+See `TweakableValues/Example.cs`

 **Very buggy and work in progress!**